 - Find a Target store near you

 - Shop for FSA products at Walgreens

 - More information: At Walgreens, you can purchase FSA eligible products in-store or online using your FSA card.
-Some prescription items can be purchased also, but require getting a list of eligible items from your healthcare provider.
+Some prescription items can also be purchased, but require getting a list of eligible items from your health care provider.
 FSA product categories include children’s health care, facial skin care, family planning, feeding essentials and baby care, home medical equipment, and incontinence products.
 Find out more at the Walgreens FSA information page.

 - Find a Walgreens near you

 - More information: Walmart offers free home delivery for FSA purchases.
 You can purchase eligible items using your FSA debit card, cash or credit card.
 For in-store purchases, all FSA items appear on a paper receipt, coded with an ‘H’ on the right side of the product’s UPC code.
 FSA items also appear as a separate sub-total for easy recordkeeping.
 FSA product categories include diabetic supplies, diagnostics, eye and contact care, and first aid.
 Find out more at the Walmart FSA information page.

 - Find a Walmart near you

 You can return health-related items bought through your FSA account and how you’re refunded is at the discretion of each store.
 However, it’s highly unlikely you’ll receive cash back for those returns.
 Retailers may instead let you choose between debiting the purchase amount to your Flexcard and receiving the refund in the form of store credit.

 Many employers strictly regulate how and whether their employees can return FSA items for refunds.
 The University of Iowa, for example, has specific policies forbidding the abuse of FSA funds.
 Per those policies, mishandling return purchase funds may land you in hot water.
 Read your employer’s FSA policy on returns for more information, or speak with a workplace supervisor or human resources manager.